mysociety/alaveteli/doc/manual/docs/installing/email.md

 If there is some error inside Rails while processing an email,  an exit code `75` is returned to the MTA by the `script/mailin` script.
 Postfix and Exim (and maybe others) take this  as a signal for the MTA to try again later.
 Additionally, a stacktrace is emailed to `CONTACT_EMAIL`.

-A well-configured production Alaveteli install will have had the MTA make a backup copy of the email sent to the special Alaveteli addresses in a separate mailbox, just in case.
+[Production]({{ site.baseurl }}/docs/glossary/#production) installs of Alaveteli should make a backup copy of emails sent to the special addresses.
+You can configure your chosen MTA to backup these in a separate mailbox.

 ### Other mail